libvips/libvips/doc/binding.md

 Since these languages are dynamic, they can add another trick: they intercept the method-missing hook and attempt to run any method calls not implemented by the `Image` class as libvips operators.
-This makes these bindings self-writing: they only contain a small amount of codeand just expose everything they find in the libvips class hierarchy.
+This makes these bindings self-writing: they only contain a small amount of code and just expose everything they find in the libvips class hierarchy.

 # Dynamic langauge without FFI